10 Tips For Getting The Best Sound With Dolby Atmos Mixing

 7. Effectively Using Reverbs and Delays

-Reverbs and delays in Dolby Atmos must be tailored to maintain the immersive experience.
+Tailoring Reverb and delay settings is essential in Dolby Atmos to maintain the immersive experience.
 Explore these effects to enhance space perception without overwhelming the main audio elements.
-Skillful use of reverbs can simulate different environments or add depth to soundscapes, while delays can add a layered feel to the mix, enhancing immersion without muddiness.
+Skillful use of reverbs can simulate different environments or add depth to soundscapes.
+In contrast, delays can add a layered feel to the mix, enhancing immersion without muddiness.

 8. Monitoring Your Mix Across Devices